oscaroceguera/localstack-clip/README.md

 **EXERCISE**

-Add a Endpont to upload files (images), install:
+Add a Endpoint to upload files (images) and other that list all images, install:

 - express
 - express-fileupload